Monitoring EC2 Memory Usage: Why CloudWatch Needs the Agent for RAM and Disk Metrics

 Glossary

-Custom Metrics Metrics published to CloudWatch by user-controlled processes (like the CloudWatch Agent), as opposed to metrics emitted automatically by AWS services.
+Custom MetricA CloudWatch metric published by user code or the CloudWatch Agent, as opposed to metrics automatically emitted by AWS services.
+Custom metrics are billed separately.

 Comments